umarhassan-mitodl/21l.715-fall-2015/content/pages/readings.md

 In class: Eliot Bible and other Bibles
 {{< tdclose >}}{{< tdopen >}}

 Mignolo, Walter D. "The Materiality of Reading and Writing Cultures: The Chain of Sounds, Graphic Signs, and Sign Carriers."
 Chapter 2 in *The Darker Side of the Renaissance: Literacy, Territoriality, & Colonization.* 2nd edition.
 University of Michigan Press, 2003.
-ISBN: 9780472089314. \[Preview with [Google Books](https://books.google.com/books?id=VyfhVxa0zPMC&lpg=PP1&pg=PA69#v=onepage&q&f=false)\]
+ISBN: 9780472089314. \[Preview with {{% resource_link "33fdc1bb-97da-4cb4-9d2b-3d6cd5e38eef" "Google Books" %}}\]

 Rama, Angel.
 "The Ordered City."
 Chapter 1 in *The Lettered City.* Translated and edited by John Charles Chasteen.
 Duke University Press Books, 1996.
 ISBN: 9780822317661.